yannyappi/python_projects/README.md

 # python_projects
-A few scripts I worked on
+A few projects I worked on.
+I am amazing by how much it is growing.